 Before you can start talking to the system you first have to press the VOICE or MODE button for each operation and wait until the system answers with a beep.
-See (page 299).
+See Principle of Operation (page 299).

 Press the button again to cancel the voice session.